dvidelabs/flatcc/README.md

     brew install flatcc

+## Distribution

+To distribute compiled binaries the following files are
+required:

+    bin/flatcc              (command line interface to schema compiler) lib/libflatcc.a         (optional, for linking with schema compiler)

+    include/flatcc          (runtime header files)
+    lib/libflatccrt.a       (runtime library)
+    lib/libflatccrt_d.a     (debug version of runtime library)

+In addition runtime library source files may be used instead of `libflatccrt.a`, but would not be used in a system installation:

+    src/runtime/*.c

+Note that `include/support` should not be included in a system installation.
+It is only used by test and sample code.

 ### Build Targets Different from the Host

 If the `flatcc` compiler is built on a target host like OS-X or Ubuntu,